When your clients are applying for health care coverage, the last thing you want is for them to fall victim to fraudulent sales practices.

 When you meet with your clients, make sure they know that during AEP, every Medicare-eligible beneficiary has until December 7 to make an enrollment decision.
 Advise clients that anyone who makes them feel pressured to enroll in a plan right away is most likely a scammer.

-For example, someone might call a Medicare beneficiary and tell them they must enroll in plan by noon that day so they won’t have a lapse in their coverage.
+For example, someone might call a Medicare beneficiary and tell them they must enroll in a plan by noon that day so they won’t have a lapse in their coverage.
 We, as insurance professionals, know that’s not how it works and it’s simply not true.
 Clients on the other hand might panic and make a rash decision.

 Private Insurance Scams